soumithreddy197/MusicGenerationUsingLSTM/README.md

 based RNN.
 There are already many kinds of implementations about music generation, I want to explore one kind of music generation which is least explored by others and demonstrate my findings.
+There are four python notebooks where each one has a variation of model which loads weights automatically and generated music.